Go to Client Portal

 Periodic Safety Update Reports and Post-Market Surveillance Reports (PSURs | PMSRs)

 The European Medical Device Regulation (MDR) EU 2017/745 requires the preparation of Post-Market Surveillance Reports (PMSR) or Periodic Safety Update Reports (PSUR); (Chapter VII, Article 86), depending on device classification.
-Whereas a PMSR is intended for low-risk class I devices, a PSUR is intended for moderate and high-risk devices (class IIa, IIb, III, implantable).
+A PMSR is intended for low-risk class I devices, while a PSUR is intended for moderate and high-risk devices (class IIa, IIb, III, implantable).
 Irrespective of whether a medical device has a valid certificate under the Medical Device Directive (MDD) 93/42/EEC or MDR, all manufacturers must comply with Post-Market Surveillance requirements outlined in the MDR after the date of application of 26 May 2021.

 NAMSA’s highly experienced medical writing team, together with our Clinical and Regulatory experts, support manufacturers in the production and submission of both PMSRs and PSURs.
 (See Table 1 below)